austinhutchen/cMalloc/README.md

-Your dynamic storage allocator will consist of the following four functions, which are declared in `mm.h` and defined in `mm.c`.
+This system's dynamic storage allocator will consist of the following four functions, which are declared in `mm.h` and defined in `mm.c`.